MadGoatHaz/Automated-Secure-Boot-Configuration/secure-boot-setup-guide-improved.md

-# Secure Boot Setup Guide for Arch Linux with rEFInd, systemd-boot, and sbctl
+# Secure Boot Setup Guide for Arch Linux with systemd-boot, systemd-boot, and sbctl

-This guide provides step-by-step instructions for setting up Secure Boot on Arch Linux using either rEFInd or systemd-boot with sbctl.
+This guide provides step-by-step instructions for setting up Secure Boot on Arch Linux using either systemd-boot or systemd-boot with sbctl.
 This setup allows you to boot both Arch Linux and Windows with Secure Boot enabled.

 **Note**: The improved automation script (`secure-boot-setup-improved.sh`) supports both bootloader configurations and handles most of the setup process.